t3dium/Html-tutorial/README.md

 ``<img src="link-to-image-here" />``

-To insert an image just enter the link to the image after "src=", or the the name of the file if the image is stored locally You do NOT need to end this tag with </img>, since it has a / at the end inside the <>, it is considered -Self Closing-.
+To insert an image just enter the link to the image after "src=", or the the name of the file if the image is stored locally You do not need to end this tag with </img>, since it has a / at the end inside the <>, it is considered -Self Closing-.

 Invisible Image Descriptions
 ---